 In case of a dispute with an insurer or medical provider, you can lodge a dispute form with the new Personal Injury Commission.
 Information on disputing a decision during the claims process is available on this site.

-SIRA has established an advisory service, CTPAssist, to provide information and answer questions about claims under the new CTP scheme, which commenced 1 December 2017.
+SIRA offers an advisory service, CTPAssist, to provide information and answer questions about claims under the 2017 CTP scheme, which commenced 1 December 2017.
 However, it continues to advise people who made claims under the old 1999 scheme.

 CTPAssist can connect you with the relevant insurer, help fill in application forms, and provide support throughout the process of making a CTP claim.